-Kevin B. Chamberlain is the new Artistic Director of Capital Ringers Inc. beginning in January 2023.
+Kevin B. Chamberlain is the Artistic Director of Capital Ringers.
 He was born in Southern New Jersey but grew up in Seaford.
 Kevin earned his Bachelor of Arts degree in music with an emphasis in church music and organ from Asbury University in Wilmore, Kentucky.
 He earned his Master of Music degree in church music and organ performance from Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 Kevin is currently working on a Doctoral degree in Christian worship from the Institute for Worship Studies in Jacksonville, Florida.

 Kevin has been ringing handbells since his first year at Asbury University in 1998, and he continued ringing handbells throughout college and graduate school.
 He directs the handbell ensemble at his church and has been ringing with Capital Ringers (at various times since 2013).
 Additionally, Kevin serves as the Pastor of Music and Worship at Avenue United Methodist Church in Milford, and he serves on the faculty of Polytech High School in Woodside, where he teaches music.